How Do I Apply?

 Documents in English do not have to be translated.

-Documents in other languages must be translated, and the translations must be officially certified.
+Documents in other languages must be translated into German, and the translations must be officially certified.
 A list of officially authorised translators in Germany is available here.

 International Office Application Deadlines